Road Trip Alberta – a Roaringly Good Dinosaur Trail

 A Jurassic Road Trip in Alberta

-In honour of my theory I have come up with a dino themed road trip/week in Alberta for all the family.
+In honour of my theory I have come up with the jurassic themed road trip Alberta.
 As I mentioned earlier, Alberta is pretty dinosaur friendly; in fact due to its peculiar type of rock it boasts the highest concentration of dino remains in the world.
 And some fairly unique activities.
-Here is the itinerary for your themed Dinotour (see what I did there?)
+Here is the itinerary for your themed dinosaur trail of this part of Canada.

 Saturday – T Rex meet and eat